LOS ANGELES - The Governor of California announced that all schools will be closed for the rest of the school year.

 RELATED: CoronavirusNOW.com, FOX launches national hub for COVID-19 news and updates.

-On the bright side, Pecha says her daughter is coping well with being at home.
+On the bright side, Christa says her daughter is coping well with being at home.

 "They were born in a time with technology so there kind of used to communicating with their friends that way so it’s not that bad in that sense but it is definitely different."

-As for Pecha, she says she’s enjoying more time with the kids but also looking forward to the day she can walk these precious pups once again.
+As for Christa, she says she’s enjoying more time with the kids but also looking forward to the day she can walk these precious pups once again.

 The California Teacher’s Association released a statement this afternoon in response to the closure.